RPTU-EIS/upec-boom-verification-suite/README.md

 | *Figure 3: Partitioning the ROB* |

 Based on the partitioning of the ROB, we describe three sets of assumptions that together create an over-approximation of the microequivalence requirement which does not restrict the generality of the proof.
 They are denoted in the following by ME-1, ME-2,. . . , ME-6.
-A template for these assumptions is provided [here](https://github.com/mofadiheh/upec-boom-verification-suite/blob/main/Documentation/UPEC_OOO_Template.v), which can be used to develop the UPEC property for any OOO processor.
+A template for these assumptions is provided in  [Documentation/UPEC_OOO_Template.v](https://github.com/mofadiheh/upec-boom-verification-suite/blob/main/Documentation/UPEC_OOO_Template.v), which can be used to develop the UPEC property for any OOO processor.

 ### ROB Consistency:
 The bookkeeping mechanism must be constrained to prevent spurious behaviors in speculative execution scenarios, in which instructions commit before speculation resolution.
 The following set of assumptions prevents the occurrence of spurious counterexamples in which instructions in the uncommittable ROB slots commit their results.